yfccyf/air_quality_time_series_analysis/README.md

 Since most air pollutants all have very strong correlation, I decided to predict only the SO2 and PM2.5 values

-Seasonality of the 2 variabels
+Seasonality of the 2 target variables

 ![](images/seasonality_SO2.png) ![](images/seasonality_PM2.5.png)

 ## Model Building